CenekAlbl/mvus/1minTracking/README.md

 Including files:

 video_1.mp4:

-trimmed from the first video 00:20 - 01:20
+Trimmed from the first video 00:20 - 01:20

 video_2.mp4:

-trimmed from the second video 00:40 - 1:40
+Trimmed from the second video 00:40 - 1:40

 traj_1.py:

-input -> video_1.mp4
+Input -> video_1.mp4

-output -> 2D points
+Output -> 2D points

 traj_2.py:

-input -> video_2.mp4
+Input -> video_2.mp4

-output -> 2D points
+Output -> 2D points

 video_1_output:

 2D points with some descriptions at the end

 video_2_output:

 2D points with some descriptions at teh end